2023323-MarcosOliveira/Final-Integrated-CA/README.md

 Student Number: `2023323`

+## Artificial Inteligence Tasks
+- [x] Using any CSP (Constraint Satisfaction Problem) framework (using variables, value domains, and constraints), discover if the above problems can be solved and if so detail who would be in hired.
+- [x] Discuss in detail how using Constraint Satisfaction finds an answer or finds no solution to the problems in Tasks for Artificial Intelligence part 1.
+How does this differ from standard algorithmic solutions?
+- [x] These problems be solved using several other algorithm’s we have studied in the module.
+Choose one of these algorithms and discuss your answer in detail including a proof of your hypothesis in code
+- [x] Support your arguments with citations/references in Harvard Style

+## Data Visualisation Tasks
+- [x] Use appropriate visualisations to help communicate the CSP scenario and the corresponding solutions, if any, to the appropriate stakeholders.
+- [x] Create interactive visualisation(s) to allow a user to explore alternate constraint scenarios
+- [ ] Create GUI(s) to allow a user to explore alternate constraint scenarios
+- [ ] Include in your report a section for a theoretical AI “team” you are part of, explaining the visualisation processes and rationalising your visualisation decisions (eg chart choice, colour, layout etc).

 ## Requirements
 - [x] The Jupyter Notebook File named `Marcos_Oliveira_AI_DV_ICA.ipynb`
 - [x] CCT Assessment Cover Page with Word Document detailed, named `Marcos Oliveira_AI_DV_ICA.docx`